KnowageLabs/Knowage-Documentation/installation-guide/advanced-configuration.rst

 Knowage provides integration with a LDAP server for authentication purposes.

 **Remark.** Be sure that the Knowage users have been taken under LDAP census.
 The LDAP security connectors check the user that is accessing Knowage, but the user must be already defined as a Knowage user.
-Therefore, the users must cohesist in both authentication systems (LDAP and Knowage).
+Therefore, the users must coexist in both authentication systems (LDAP and Knowage).

 Knowage ships with two LDAP security connectors: